Lizzie McGuire Revival is Bringing Back Lizzie's Family

 Lizzie McGuire's fam will officially be joining her in NYC!

-Disney announced today that Hallie Todd, Robert Carradine, and Jake Thomas will all be returning alongside Hilary Duff for the Lizzie Mcguire revival that Disney+ announced back in August.
+Disney announced today that Hallie Todd, Robert Carradine, and Jake Thomas will all be returning alongside Hilary Duff for the Lizzie McGuire revival that Disney+ announced back in August.
 They even released a pic of the family reunion for the first table read, and if you started to cry a little upon seeing it, you are not alone.
+(If you also gasped at Robert Carradine's current look, you are also not alone.)

 Todd played Jo, Lizzie's mom, while Carradine played her dad Sam, and Thomas played annoying little brother/occasional life-ruiner Matt, and they're all back to probably continue to lovingly embarrass Lizzie even at 30 years old.